web-eid/vintage-web-eid.js/README.md

 |-----------|-------------------------------------------------|
 | `timeout` | timeout in seconds or `Infinity`.
 Default is `0`|

+- does the discovery of client application and MUST be called before any other calls.
+Safe to call several times.
 - resolves to `false` if client software is not available or to a string that describes the connection type of the application (`webextension` or `websocket`)
 - if `false`, the recommended action is to display a notice with a link to https://web-eid.com
 - if called with `timeout = Infinity`, the recommended action is to display a dynamic notice during the call that asks the user to install or start the client app